michellekituku/Michelle-s-Portfolio/README.md

 # Michelle's Portfolio
 Welcome to my data portfolio!
 Here, I document a summary of projects I have done.

-Click an item in the Table of Contents to jump to that section.

 ---

 ## 📑 Table of Contents